It was seven years since our last South African hunting trip to the Eastern Cape with Nick Bowker.

-This was a fantastic days hunting in Africa.
-We spotted a beautiful Kudu in the morning, among several Kudu cows.
+This was a fantastic day hunting in Africa.
+We spotted a beautiful Kudu in the morning among several Kudu cows.

 We again went on the stalk.
 As we closed the distance, the valley came alive with the number of animals moving and startled the Kudu as they moved away from us.

-The big bull stopped broadside to look back on the valley, and I dropped him in his tracks at 330 yards.
+The big bull stopped broadside from looking back on the valley, and I dropped him in his tracks at 330 yards.

 We dropped the Kudu off at the lodge for caping and headed back after the Zebra.

-This time, they weren’t as active as the previous days, and we shot a beautiful Zebra stood broadside at 347 yards
+This time, they weren’t as active as the previous days, and we shot a beautiful Zebra that stood broadside at 347 yards.